rehierl/html-outliner-spec/issue-associations-notes.md

 - `outline = new Outline(element)`

-Which can be understood as defining the following two properties:
+Which can be understood to define the following two properties:

 - `Outline Element.innerOutline`
 - `Element Outline.outlineOwner`
-- `(element == element.innerOutline.outlineOwner)`
+- `(element.innerOutline.outlineOwner == element)`

 NOTE - The exact same kind of connection will be established when executing [step 4.6.5.](./outliner-steps.md/#4-6-5).